mebius5/voiceit/README.md

 ###LoginActivity:
 Login Activity provides the first screen a user sees upon installing the app: a screen where they can log in to an existing account or create a new account.
+Note: Two users cannot log into the same account at the same time.
 ###RegisterActivity:
 If the user has not made an account, they can register for a new account through this screen.